 I graduated with a health coach certification from Health Coach Institute (HCI) in October 2017.
 I completed the Become a Health Coach (BHC) program, beginning in May 2017.
 I also attended their November 2017 HCI Live event in Dallas, Texas.
 I also completed part of the HCI “Advanced Nutrition for Health Coaches” training and some of the Life Coach certification training.
 I did not finish either of those, however, because I am no longer interested in pursuing this as a career.
 However, I was employed as a health coach and worked with a small handful of private clients, so I do have professional experience to speak from.

-This is my honest review of my entire experience with the HCI BHC program, including:
+This is my honest and personal review of my entire experience with the HCI BHC program, including:

 - Cost and value